Corsage (film): Further allegations

-Austrian newspaper Exxpress reported on 15 January 2023 that another actor from Corsage has been accused of sexual assault by an anonymous insider of the film scene.
+Austrian newspaper Exxpress reported on 15 January 2023 that another actor from Corsage has been accused of sexual assault by an anonymous insider of the film industry.
 "As with Teichtmeister, everything should be covered up with this actor so that the film project is not damaged.
-Again, many people know about the allegations, and again nobody is bringing it to the public," reported the whistleblower who informed Exxpress in June 2022 about the allegations against Teichtmeister.
+Again, many people know about the allegations, and again nobody is bringing it to the public", reported the whistleblower who tipped off Exxpress in June 2022 about the allegations against Teichtmeister.
 "In the industry it is known that there are also serious allegations against another Austrian actor.
 During the shooting of Corsage there were several serious sexual assaults on the film set.
-And the scene is also silent about that again," the insider said.
-Exxpress also reported that the film's director Marie Kreutzer had been informed about these cases, and that the name of the actor is known to the newspaper, but Austria's media law does not allow him to be named.
-Der Standard also reported that there are allegations against another actor from the film.
+And the scene is also silent about that again", the insider said.
+Exxpress also reported that the film's director Marie Kreutzer had been informed about these cases, and that the name of the actor is known to the newspaper, but Austria's media law does not allow him to be named.Der Standard also reported that there are allegations against another actor from the film.
 Kreutzer confirmed to Der Standard on 16 January 2023 that her response to Mückstein's post in July 2022 was not about Teichtmeister.
-Der Standard wrote that Kreutzer had several conversations with the second actor about the #MeToo rumors circulating about him around the start of the shooting for Corsage.
-After the rumors were repeatedly brought to Kreutzer, she had several conversations with the actor, who always claimed that the rumors were unfounded.
+Der Standard wrote that Kreutzer had several conversations with the second actor after the #MeToo rumors circulating about him were repeatedly brought to her around the start of the shooting for Corsage, and the actor always claimed that the rumors were unfounded.
 Kreutzer then recommended that he turn to "We_do", the contact and advice center for the film and television industry of Austria.
 According to reports, the actor followed her advice and is said to have deposited his willingness to talk at "We_do" if he was reported by those affected.
+The following day, the "We_do" issued a statement saying the article made it look like they are a relief for the people who caused the abuse, which they are not, and that it can even be part of an overall strategy of manipulation.
+They clarified that they work for the people who were affected.
+If they want support in a conversation with the person who caused the problem, they will be happy to do it.